 If an elopement does occur, staff response is crucial.
 An internal and external search of the facility should be initiated immediately.
 It is appropriate for the facility to contact outside authorities, such as the police, to assist in the search if the resident is not located swiftly.
 Residents who elope and are not found within 24 hours have approximately a 25 percent fatality rate, most frequently as a result of hyperthermia, dehydration, or drowning.

 Elopements frequently occur residents have not been properly assessed for wandering.
 Since almost half of elopements occur within 48 hours of admission, it’s important that a screen for elopement occurs quickly and interventions are immediately implemented.
 To discourage elopement, a facility may intervene with the application of a transmitting wristband device.
 In spite of this, elopement may still occur due to equipment failure or process failure within the nursing facility.
 For example, if the staff fails to monitor the wristband’s function regularly, they may be unaware that a device has failed.

-If your loved one was seriously injured as a result of wandering or elopement in a long term care facility, call attorney Brent Wieand for a free, no obligation consultation.
+If your loved one was seriously injured as a result of wandering or elopement in a Philadelphia nursing home care facility, call attorney Brent Wieand for a free, no-obligation consultation.